itsApurba/company-people/README.md

 4. **Create `auth` File:**
    - Create a file named `auth` in the root directory (if not present).

-5. **Paste and Edit the Cookie:**
    - Paste the copied cookie into the `auth` file.
-   - Remove all keys and values related to `sameSite` from the cookie.

 ### 2. Importing the CSV 📊

 1. **LinkedIn URL Format:**
-   - The URL format should be `https://www.linkedin.com/company/company-name/people/?keywords=designation%20name`.
+   - The URL format should be `https://www.linkedin.com/company/company-name/`.
-   - Obtain this URL by visiting the LinkedIn company people page, entering the designation, and copying the URL.
+   - Obtain this URL by visiting the LinkedIn company profile page.
 2. **Move and Rename CSV:**
    - Move the CSV file to the root directory.
    - Rename the CSV file to `data.csv` (refer to the example).